 The number of IAFA players is set to default (64 per year), which works out to 4 per team.

-The SPBC has the ability to sign players from the IAFA pool, however they will never outbid a PBC team for a player due to the financial imbalance.
+Around the trade deadline, the SPBC will gain the ability to sign players from the IAFA pool, however they will never outbid a PBC team for a player due to the financial imbalance.
 These players may be purchased in the future as an SPBC (Indy League) Player Purchase.

 International scouting discoveries or players signed as an IAFA will be placed in your international complex.
 This level doesn't have competitive matches and offers limited player growth.